Lepajewski/PythonStudia/README.md

-# PythonStudia
+# Python HackerRank tasks

-Python HackerRank tasks done for the uni
+Tasks from HackerRank done for python basics subject from I term.